 We have donated the film & our time to attend these, and the revenue generated at these screenings is donated to the local organizations devoted to spreading unbiased information on this crucial topic.

 It's great to make a film people want to see.
 And yes, we worked hard & did our best.
-But we understand that what is bringing audiences to Peace Out is the growing sense that we need to get past the bickering and work together to find workable solutions to the energy challenges we all face.
+But we understand that what is bringing audiences to Peace Out is the growing sense that time has run out; that we can't solve the climate crisis following the same path we followed to get into it.